Wednesday, January 18, 2012

 Under The Influence

-I know the second I walk in the door.
-It is evident in his posture, the barely perceptible slackness in his face, the slight change in speech patterns, that he is in his cups.
+I know the second I walk in the door that he is in his cups.
+It is evident in his posture, the barely perceptible slackness in his face, the slight change in speech patterns.
 I ask him how far in he is, he says not even close.
 I know better.
 He becomes so much more impassioned in his viewpoints, shouting over any that oppose his.
 Though he isn't, he seems angry, and can easily become so if the rebuttal is too persistent.

-Watchmen is on HBO, a story about which he is very passionate.
-Among other topics, it touches upon the Vietnam War, a subject he is now expounding upon vociferously to his son, as well as other references the child is too young to fully grasp.
-I remind the boy that he has homework and studying to do before winding down for the night, as much to get him to do his work as to remove him from his father's crosshairs.
+Watchmen is on HBO, a story about which he has very strong feelings.
+Among other topics, it touches upon the Vietnam War, a subject he is now expounding upon vociferously to his son, along with other references the child is too young to fully grasp.
+I remind the boy that he has homework and studying to do before winding down for the night, as much to get him to do his work as to remove him from his father's cross hairs.
 He isn't in any danger, but I don't like him experiencing his father this way.
 I try to keep my efforts from being obvious.
 The boy finishes his work, and heads for the shower.

-I am no tea-totaler.
-In fact, after I finished my dinner I poured myself a glass of wine, and enjoyed it fully.
+I am no teetotaler.
+After I finished my dinner I poured myself a glass of wine, and enjoyed it fully.
 One small glass from a bottle I opened 3 days ago, and still have not finished.
 There was no alteration of my personality or demeanor.
 Nothing to cause confusion or worry or discomfiture.
-That is not to say I haven't had nights of binge drinking that very much did cause these things--I have.
+That is not to say I haven't had nights of binge drinking that very much did cause these things—I have.
 And the child has seen some of it, much to my chagrin.

-There is just something about being the only sober person in the room that makes the whole spectacle so damned sad.
+There is something about being the only sober person in a room that makes the whole spectacle so damned sad.
 Every nuance of drunkenness stands out in stark relief.
 It makes me want to protect my child from it, and run from it at the same time.
-For me, it makes me consider more carefully my behavior under the influence, or perhaps ensure I stay just a bit less under the influence.
+It makes me consider more carefully my behavior under the influence, or perhaps ensure I stay just a bit less under the influence.

 r.